Super Bowl LI halftime show: Commercial reception

-In the United States, the Super Bowl LI halftime show experienced the first increase in viewership since 2015.
-The performance attracted 117.5 million television viewers, making it the third most watched halftime show, behind 2015's Super Bowl XLIX halftime show and 2023's Super Bowl LVII halftime show, respectively.
-For the fourth year in a row, the viewership was higher than the game, which was viewed by an audience of 111.3 million — Gaga's halftime show is the biggest audience gainer compared to the game, with 5.6% more viewers.
+In the United States, the Super Bowl LI halftime show experienced the first increase in viewership since 2015 (and the last such ratings rebound in the 2010s decade).
+The performance attracted 117.5 million television viewers, making it the fifth most watched halftime show, behind the Super Bowl halftime shows in 2015 and subsequent editions from 2023 onwards, respectively.
+For the fourth year in a row, the viewership was higher than the game, which was viewed by an audience of 111.3 million.
+Gaga's halftime show currently holds the record for the largest average game-to-halftime show audience percentage gain - at 5.6% more viewers - since the NFL switched back to regular booking of mainstream pop acts for Super Bowl halftime shows in 2011.
 A total of 5.1 million tweets were made about Gaga's performance, including 2.2 million during her show, making her the most tweeted-about entertainer in the show's history.
 According to statistics presented by Billboard, the most tweeted moments were when the show ended, followed by Gaga waving at her parents from the stage, and when the singer descended from the NRG Stadium roof in a harness.
 The set list was also included in the most tweets tabulation with "Bad Romance" getting the highest number of tweets.
 "Telephone" was the second most tweeted-about song followed by "Born This Way".

 According to Nielsen SoundScan on the day of the show, Gaga sold 150,000 digital albums and songs in the United States, up by 1,000% from the previous day.
 The singer sold a total of 125,000 digital song downloads, led by "Million Reasons" (45,000 up by 900%), then "Bad Romance" (13,000), "Born This Way" (12,000) and "Poker Face" (10,000).
 Her albums sold more than 23,000 downloads, with Joanne selling over 12,000 copies, followed by The Fame Monster (2009), which sold about 6,000.
 Gaga acquired over 24,000 listeners on music streaming website Pandora Radio.
 Total station adds for the singer went up by 1,391% week-by-week with a cumulative 14.8 million stations; her songs received 2.5 billion spins.
 All the songs performed received significant spin boosts.
 This was different from the previous halftime shows, when Coldplay was up by 225%, Bruno Mars by 62%, and Beyoncé up 60%.